Drawing tens of thousands from all over the world

 The simple way to look at it is that you have four screens – a mobile device, a computer screen, a TV screen and a cinema screen.
 But all of these are capable of receiving rich and interactive content.
 Our job is to make sense of how those devices can be used to receive rich entertainment and news media.
 Amsterdam and Hilversum are a huge hub for the international broadcasting industry."

-What has kept you coming back to Amsterdam for more than 20 years?
+What has kept you coming back to Amsterdam for almost 30 years?

 “The initial attractions are still there.
 It is a very open and multicultural city; it has got fantastic international connections.
 The language of our business, and one that is spoken very widely and very well in Amsterdam is English.
 The RAI is a well-positioned facility with a good team of people, and the City is working hard to understand that we’ve got a long-term sustainable business and we want long-term relationships.”